emad-elsaid/inbox/README.md

 ## Help needed.

-This project needs a little help to be more stable, the code isn't large at all, the sinatra server is one file, there are 2 javascript files for sender and receiver pages and another 2 files for signaling and webrtc common code.
+This project needs a little help to be more stable, the code isn't large at all, the go server is one file, there are 2 javascript files for sender and receiver pages and another 2 files for signaling and webrtc common code.

 ## How to run

 - Clone the code
-- make sure you have ruby installed
+- make sure you have Go installed
-- install gems `bundle install`
-- run the server `./server`
+- run the server `go run server.go`
 - open `https://your-ip-address:3000/send` on the camera machine
 - open `https://your-ip-address:3000/receive` on the receiver machine
 - choose the camera from the list on the sender and press `start` button